Listing under Home Kitchen Classes or Commercial Kitchen classes is free.

-Although guests may certainly consume the meal you have prepared during the class, in many locations you may not sell food prepared in your kitchen commercially unless it is a commercial home kitchen.
+Guests may (and should!) consume the meal you have prepared during the class.
+In many locations you may not otherwise sell food prepared in your kitchen commercially unless it is a commercial home kitchen.
 You may consult your local Health Department for details.

 • Cooking Classes can be listed on the Add Class page (Cooking Coaches only).

-• As a Cooking Coach, you can list a one-time class and teach how to cook some specific dish(es) or food, or you can list an on-going class that is offered, perhaps, once a month or 5 times a day.
+• As a Cooking Coach, you can list a one-time class, or you can list an on-going class that is offered, perhaps, once a month or 5 times a day.

 • You can define the maximum number of guests.